 The typical foodie will go that extra step to discover new ideas, embracing a wide variety of food cultures and international cuisines.
 Many people enjoy fine dining, the occasional takeaway and fancy themselves as a bit of a home cook.
 However, mealtimes for a foodie is much more than breakfast, lunch and dinner.
+As such, a true foodie will often be seeking out new food experiences and places to eat.

 It isn’t just about the healthiest way to start the day, where to go for lunch or what to get in for dinner.
 The love of food is both a hobby and a lifestyle, one that embraces everything from trying out the newest trends to discovering traditional delicacies.
 Whether that be booking a table at a Michelin Star restaurant, joining a cookery class or taking a food tour while travelling the world.